lkYu92393/odin-project-todo-list/README.md

 - Add todo to the project
 - Remove todo from the project
 - Remove the project
-- Last through refresh (not implemented yet)
+- Last through refresh (implemented with localstorage)

 ## How to reproduce on local